fooelisa/pyiosxr/README.md

 ```

 ### Debugging Connection
-Added posibillity to create a logfile of the communication between pyIOSXR and the router.
+create a logfile of the communication between pyIOSXR and the router.
 ```python
 >>> from pyIOSXR import IOSXR
 >>> import sys